tomviljo/levelshifter/FILE_FORMAT.md

 * If the BACKGROUND value is TRANSPARENT and TILE is 32, do nothing.

-If after layering any tile in the final buffer has the BACKGROUND value TRANSPARENT, use zero instead.
+If, after layering, any tile in the final buffer has the BACKGROUND value TRANSPARENT, use zero instead.
 This can be avoided by setting a non-transparent background color in every tile of the base layer.

 ### Scripting